 The Doctor learned about his apparent death in Utah from Amy in “The Almost People”, and here he receives official confirmation of it from the Teselecta, so he also has that to consider.
 If there’s one thing Doctor Who has made clear over the last six seasons, it’s that time is a cruel, strict mistress.
 In all likelihood, the Doctor won’t be able to avoid this grim fate anymore than he could avoid Wilfred’s four knocks, or his TARDIS exploding last season, and he most certainly knows that.
 But the Doctor has never been one to accept terrible odds lying down, so he’s still going to try.

 In “A Good Man Goes To War”, Amy Pond (Karen Gillan) is more than a bit shell-shocked.
-She’s just become a mother under horrific circumstances, and unlike Rory, she’s never been shown to be super eager about the idea of having kids.
+She’s just become a mother under horrific circumstances (being kidnapped by army of hostile strangers), and unlike Rory, she’s never been shown to be super eager about the idea of having kids.
 But despite any concerns she might have, she still embraces Melody as a member of her family and wants to protect her from the harshness of the world, the monsters who would prey upon her, as her maternal instincts start to set in.
-Amy is resilient and she’s always been a survivor, so she’s hanging in there and coping with the predicament she’s in while she’s waiting for back-up to arrive.
+Amy is resilient and she’s always been a survivor, so she’s hanging in there and coping with the predicament she’s stuck in while she’s waiting for back-up to arrive.
 She knows her lover intimately well, and she never has any doubt that Rory is coming for her.

 During the last act, Amy and Rory have the rug pulled out from under them when they discover that the Silence have switched out their baby with a ganger and have already escaped into time with her – and Amy realizes this when her baby melts in her arms.
 Out of all the horrible, traumatic things that have happened to Amy this season, this one is by far the cruelest and a real knife to her gut.
 In a rather painful scene afterwards, she actually flinches away from the Doctor’s attempt to hug her.
 This episode is the start of Amy slowly growing disillusioned with the Doctor, as she learns the hard way that her Raggedy Man is not infallible.
 From there, Amy pulls a gun on River, and for the second time this season, she nearly shoots her daughter.
 Amy has officially been pushed past her breaking point: many, many terrible things have been happening to her and her loved ones this year and she’s felt powerless to stop them, and she is absolutely fed up with it, so she’s taking back control any sort of way that she can.
 And then River drops a real bombshell in her lap, when she reveals who she really is.